There are many things to know and ready yourself for:

-- It is not permitted to use the mobile phone during the helicopter ride.
-The mobile must be swiched off and placed inside the survival suit or packed in the luggage.
+- It is not permitted to use a mobile phone, tablet, or laptop during the helicopter ride.
+The equipment must be completely switched off (not flight mode) and packed in the luggage.
+Mobile phone can be placed inside the survival suit.

-- Use of mobile phones and electronic equipment is limited to approved areas of the living area and shall not be included in the production areas.
+- Use of mobile phones and electronic equipment is limited to approved areas of the living quarter and shall not be brought to the production areas.

-- It is not allowed to bring batteries and powerbanks offshore.
+- It is not permitted to bring batteries and powerbanks offshore.